Prep Time: 1 hour

 Use your fist to pack the vegetables to pack hard.
 Tamping presses air out and forces juice out and this promotes fermentation.
 I use my fist here but you can also use a kraut pounder; looks like a small baseball bat.
 Don’t fill your jar completely full; leave some space at the top of the jar.
 The fermentation process makes the brine bubble like Champagne and you might end up with too much juice leaking out from the jars.

 If you have a juicer, try juicing some vegetables (I like celery) to create more brine.
 Fresh juice is better than water.
 In any case, you want the brine to cover the vegetables.
 Then add a cabbage leave on top that helps keep the vegetables in the brine.
 If some vegetables stay above the brine, they might go brown or develop a bad taste.
 As you see in the picture, I added filtered water.
-Never use hot water that kills off the good bacteria!
+Never use hot water as it might kill off the good bacteria!

 STEP FIVE: Leave the jars in room temperature to ferment

 It takes two or three days for fermentation to reach a peak.
 Fermentation produces gas pressure increases in the jars causing brine may leak out.
 This is normal.
 However, it is wise to put the jars where you can easily clean up.
 The kitchen sink is a good place, at least until the wildest part of the fermentation process has resided.

 STEP SIX: Store the vegetables in a cool place